 To set up the defender, the offensive player needs to fake as if he intends to move in one direction.
 The fake needs to be a hard, quick jab step toward the basket.
 If it is a good fake, the defensive player will pivot quickly in an attempt to box out the offensive player.

-The second part of the move is for the offensive player to step back quickly by pushing off hard from the foot that jabbed the fake.
-Push back and step around in front of the defensive player in one motion to hook the defender's leg behind the offensive player's leg.
-If he doesn't make the hook, the defensive player can get back into the action - the hook will put him behind the offensive player.
+The second part of the move is for the offensive player to step back quickly by pushing off hard from the foot that jabbed the fake - push back and step around in front of the defensive player in one motion to hook the defender's leg behind the offensive player's leg.

 Essentially, what the offensive player is doing is turning the tables on the defensive player - putting the defensive player behind him and boxing him out.